 Lynn Worth grew up in Ashe County, North Carolina, a hotbed for traditional old-time and bluegrass music.
-“I heard it growing up,” Lynn says, “But I was more interested in rock-and-roll until I got out of high school.”
+“I heard it growing up,” Lynn said, “But I was more interested in rock-and-roll until I got out of high school.”

 Lynn’s mother’s family was musical.
 Her mom’s father played the mandolin and taught shape note music to his children.
 Her mom, and her mother’s siblings, learned to sing shape notes and play the piano.
 Both of Lynn’s parents enjoyed traditional music.
-“I heard a lot of music growing up,” she recalls.
+“I heard a lot of music growing up,” she recalled.
 “I listened to rock-and-roll, but also heard Hank Williams, and the Albert Hash records when they came out in the 1970s.”

 In the mid 1980s, Lynn took a fiddle class with Thornton Spencer from the Whitetop Mountain Band, at the Ashe County branch of Wilkes Community College.
-Those lessons led to learning to play most of the stringed instruments in oldtime music, which she plays today with the Appalachian Mountain Girls and Phoenix Mountain Band.
+Those lessons led to learning to play most of the stringed instruments in oldtime music, which she played with the Appalachian Mountain Girls and Phoenix Mountain Band.

 She was one of the founders of the Alleghany Fiddlers Convention in Sparta, North Carolina, which started in 1995 and takes place each July.

 Lynn Worth passed away on February 6, 2019 at the age of 59.